ATTN Students in Canada – Save on your student phone plans.

 The BEST Student Phone Plans in Vancouver:

-So in the next few paragraph, we’ll be sharing our honest, non-sponsored, and genuine recommendation for the best student phone plan in Vancouver or Canada.
-We hope it helps you make a decision easier.
+So in the next few paragraph, we’ll be sharing our honest, non-sponsored, and genuine recommendation for the best student phone plan in Vancouver, BC or Canada for that matter.
+We hope it helps you make a decision, easier.

 20% – Prices: Prices are important but your time is more important.
 Most prices for cellphone plans do not deviate that much between the legacy providers (Big Three – Rogers, Telus, Bell).
 There is a significant price reduction for their subsidiary brands (Fido, Koodo, Virgin Mobile, ChatR) and then a significant price difference for the budget or newer cellular provider (Freedom Mobile).
 Most of the other new cellphone providers were acquired by the larger brands earlier such as Mobilicity rebranded as ChatR and acquired by Rogers.

-Each provider recommended is listed with two plans currently available.
+Each cellphone plans provider recommended is listed with two plans currently available.
 It’s hard to determine your data usage; on average, cellphone users consume 2.9 GB of data monthly.
-There are likely two groups of student cellphone users…one that is cost-conscious and want reliable service with data for apps (and Google searches), and two the tech-savvy student willing to splurge a little for more data toggled with WiFi usage to ensure seamless convenience and watching dog videos on Youtube/Facebook or in class Google searches.
+There are likely two groups of student cellphone users…one that is cost-conscious individual who wants reliable service with data for apps (and Google searches), and two the tech-savvy student willing to splurge a little for more data toggled with WiFi usage to ensure seamless convenience, watching dog videos on Youtube/Facebook, or in class Google searches.
+(Can you believe Vancouver doesn’t have Uber yet?)
 Hence, for comparison we shared the current plans and prices available for a low-usage plan and for a higher usage plan.

 10% Phones Available on Contract – Some people love to get the latest technology and the thought of getting a free phone.
-Phone plans are limited to a two year contract (previously three).
+Phone plans today in Canada are limited to a two year contract (previously three) which means lesser phone subsidizing.
 Many budget cellphone providers like Freedom Mobile do not have access to certain phones such as the iPhone.
-Some budget cellphone providers such as Fido, Koodo, or Virgin Mobile have higher up-front prices for their contract phones.
+Some budget cellphone providers such as Fido, Koodo, or Virgin Mobile have higher up-front prices for their contract phones despite being also on a two year contract.
+(Likely, as their profit margins are lower than the incumbent brands, they have to make up for it elsewhere.
+Still, they are a great choice with bring your own phone plans.)

 10% Perks & Convenience -Perks are nice.
 Convenience also includes their online account management because as with most millennials and even beyond millennials, we do most of our banking and errands or cellphone plan management online.

 1) Rogers: Rogers is the leading cellphone service provider in Canada.
-They have over 10 million subscribers in Canada for their prepaid and post-paid cellphone plans with good reason.
+They have over 10 million subscribers in Canada for their prepaid and post-paid cellphone plans, with good reason.
 The rates are competitive to Canadian standards and not much farther from budget carriers when comparing the overall value of their services.
-Rogers have made their focus on (1) network and (2) customer service and it shows, which is why they score so highly on our evaluation.
+Rogers have made their focus on (1) network and (2) customer service and it shows, which is why they score so highly among customers.

 If you’re looking for a reliable student cellphone plan at an affordable price then your first choice would be Rogers if budget permits.
 If you’re willing to take some risk and dropped calls then Freedom Mobile would be the cheapest option on an LTE network.